 Bob (my husband) did it again.
 A new dish for us to experiment with.
 Off he went to Whole Foods to get all the fresh organic ingredients to create this Tangy Orange Fennel Slaw.

-The vitamin C from the plant has antibacterial properties which is useful to the immune system.
-Fiber from fennel helps lower the cholesterol level, and may prevent intestinal cancer because it eliminates toxins and cancerous substances from the intestines.
-Last but not least Fennel is rich in potasium – an essential mineral which helps decrease the high blood pressure that can cause a heart attack.
-Now let’s add in the benefits or oranges, citrus, garlic, cumin and ginger.
+The vitamin C from the plant has antibacterial properties which are useful to the immune system.
+Fiber from fennel helps lower the cholesterol level and may prevent intestinal cancer because it eliminates toxins and cancerous substances from the intestines.
+Last but not least Fennel is rich in potassium – an essential mineral which helps decrease the high blood pressure that can cause a heart attack.
+Now let’s add in the benefits or oranges, citrus, garlic, cumin, and ginger.
 This salad is so fresh and crispy that it makes you feel light.

 MAKES 4 SERVINGS

 - 2 fennel bulbs (about 1 1/2 lbs)

 - Tangy Orange Dressing: 2 tsp chopped or grated orange zest

 - 2 Tbsp minced fresh ginger

 - 1 Tbsp Japanese rice vinegar